aragon/aragon-buidler-boilerplate/README.md

 To run the app in a browser with front end plus back end hot reloading, simply run `npm start`.

-_Note: Right now, the Aragon Buidler plugin requires an aragen local chain running in the background, so, before running `npm start`, please install aragonCLI globally and run `aragon devchain start`.
-This will not be required soon._

 ## What's in this boilerplate?

 ### npm Scripts